 Held every summer, the University Center for Excellence in Developmental Disabilities Summer Internship Program provides opportunities for a diverse group of Oregon high school or early college students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
-Interns will receive training on disability justice, advocacy and career options.
-Interns will participate in virtual group tours and OHSU labs, clinics, and facilities.
+Interns receive training on disability justice, advocacy and career options.
+Interns participate in virtual group tours and OHSU labs, clinics, and facilities.

 This internship is designed for students who are interested in pursuing a career in health care, with an emphasis on disability.

 The 2023 Summer Internship application is closed.
 Please check this webpage in late November for details about the summer 2024 internship.

 - Intern hours: 24 hours per week during regular business day hours

 - Internship stipend: Each intern will receive a $1,800 stipend that will be disbursed over the 8 week, 24-hour per week internship.

 - Work experience disciplines: Our internship work experience placements change each year.
 Past years' disciplines have included public health education, sexual health education, assistive technology, policy and advocacy, physical therapy, psychology, diversity and inclusion, and social work.

 - Internship placement descriptions - This document has examples of placements from past internships that may be offered in the future.

 - be 16 years of age or older on or before the first day of the internship

 - be able to participate on summer break from high school or undergraduate college or university.
 Ideally undergraduates will be in their first two years of college and are still exploring career options.